 3. Lombok Island

-Bali's big eastern neighbor is Lombok.
-While you won’t be able to experience all of Lombok in a weekend, you’ll definitely get a taste of the island.
-Lombok is less touristy than Bali and is the perfect place for nature lovers yet is not completely comparable to its neighbor due to the different cultures and religions.
+Bali’s big eastern neighbor is Lombok.
+While you won’t be able to experience all of Lombok on the weekend, you’ll taste the island.
+Lombok is less touristy than Bali and is the perfect place for nature lovers yet is not entirely comparable to its neighbor due to the different cultures and religions.
 You can find untouched beaches, such as Mawun and Tanjung Aan, with lots of opportunities to surf in the south, and jungle waterfalls, such as Air Terjun Benang Kelambu and Tiu Kelep, in the north.
-One of the islands most popular attractions is a multi-day hike up Mount Rinjani, which is Indonesia’s second-tallest volcano.
+One of the islands most popular attractions is a multi-day hike up Mount Rinjani, Indonesia’s second-tallest volcano.

 4. Komodo national park

-Komodo national park offers one of the best diving destinations of the world due to the richness of animal species underwater.
-Take a 2-day boat trip and visit Padar, Komodo, Island, Rinca and some other smaller » the Maldives like« islands that the tour will take you to.
-Hike Komodo island with a guide and also meet Komodo’s animals on land such as Komodo dragons, flying foxes, wild pigs.
-When you feel refreshing, there is the famous Pink beach which we recommend to stop at.
+Komodo national park offers one of the world’s best diving destinations due to the richness of animal species underwater.
+Take a 2-day boat trip and visit Padar, Komodo, Island, Rinca, and some other smaller » the Maldives like« islands that the tour will take you to.
+Hike Komodo island with a guide and meet Komodo’s animals on lands such as Komodo dragons, flying foxes, and wild pigs.
+When you feel refreshing, there is the famous Pink beach, which we recommend to stop at.

 5. East Java

 Just west of Bali, you’ll find the more densely populated province of East Java.
 Its area is also full of natural, historical, and cultural wonders.
-Popular attractions include hiking up Mount Bromo that is actually an archipelago of volcanos and one of the most wonderful sights, catching sight of blue flames in the Kawah Ijen Crater, and visiting some of the province’s seriously gorgeous waterfalls (check out: Madakaripura, Tumpak Sewu, and Coban Pelangi).
-Visiting volcanos should be done on a tour with guides as it's dangerous and you need specific equipment.
-Tour with Indotravelteam, they will take you directly from Bali and offer a different kind of arrangements.
+Popular attractions include hiking up Mount Bromo that is an archipelago of volcanos and one of the most beautiful sights, catching sight of blue flames in the Kawah Ijen Crater, and visiting some of the province’s seriously gorgeous waterfalls (check out: Madakaripura, Tumpak Sewu, and Coban Pelangi).
+Visiting volcanos should be done on tour with guides as it’s dangerous and you need specific equipment.
+Tour with Indotravelteam.
+They will take you directly from Bali and offer different kinds of arrangements.